robgietema/nick/docs/contribute.md

 Currently Nick is available in _English_ and _Dutch_.
 Feel free add missing translations or add a new language.
-The translations can be found in the `locales` folder and you can extract new translatable text using the `yarn i18n` command.
+The translations can be found in the `locales` folder and you can extract new translatable text using the `pnpm i18n` command.
 This command also builds the language files for use with Nick.

 ## Testing